bmfmancini/cacti-install-wizard/README.md

 TODO

 Debug
-Add more plugins to download option add option to select specific plugins from list Document script
+Add more plugins to download option<br>
+add option to select specific plugins from list<br>
+Document script